 I’m a big texture person.
 I like my fruit borderline under-ripe.
 Also, when they’re a little under-ripe they hold up well to poaching.

-How to serve poached pears
+How to make cider poached pears

 If you’ve tried this cider poached pear recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Cider Poached Pears